 - you have become unemployed indirectly due to a strike or lockout, but the purpose of the industrial dispute in question is to implement changes also to your employment and salary.

 When the general requirements are met, we can pay you daily allowance, for example, if

-- you have been laid off already before the industrial dispute (it is required that the notice of lay-off has been given before the notice of lockout).
+- you were laid off before the labour dispute (provided that your lay-off notice was issued before the notice of lockout)

-- your working is prevented by such strike or lockout that has no direct or indirect dependency relationship with your terms of employment or working conditions.
+- your work is prevented by a strike or lockout that has no direct or indirect impact on your terms of employment or working conditions

 Strike benefit is compensation paid by a trade union, which may be tax-free or subject to tax.
 It is paid for application to those members of a trade union whose salary payment has been interrupted due to strike.